-Keep following the steps to boost your score and up your chances of getting approved for a credit card.
+Keep following the steps to boost your scores and up your chances of getting approved for a credit card.

 4. Play catch-up

-Payment history accounts for 35% of your FICO score, and every late payment sets you back.
+Payment history accounts for 35% of your FICO scores, and every late payment sets you back.

 Do all you can to catch up.
 Pay your bills on time even if you can make only minimum payments in the beginning.
 Set up payment reminders or automatic payments through your bank.

 If you’re lagging on more than one account, focus on the most recently opened one.
 Older credit problems carry less weight than newer ones.
 The impact of poor credit management fades with time, so just concentrate on moving forward.